 Header-bidding wrapper solutions: market trends

 273,29 billion dollars is global ad spending invested in digital advertising last year.
 More than $427,26 billion is supposed to be spent by 2022.
-This number seems stunning but the shares of Google and Facebook in this number are really large, that means the publishers will have to get by with remaining billions. header-bidding wrappers may help to even out the situation.
+This number seems stunning but the shares of Google and Facebook in this number are really large, which means the publishers will have to get by with the remaining billions. header-bidding wrappers may help to even out the situation.
 As eMarketer reports, more than half of programmatic websites were using unified auction in 2018 and the amount is expected to grow.

 The most popular header-bidding solutions reportedly were client-side implemented wrappers (39% ), and hybrid wrappers (21,1%) followed by server-side decisions (6,3%) which are only gaining momentum.
 When it comes to the business verticals that adopted header-bidding solutions, it appears that news/content, communities, utilities, and e-Commerce embraced the header-bidding technology the most.

 Currently, many supply parties are seeking to optimize their own inventory selling process configuring demand paths individually.
 Various header-bidding wrappers also brought nuances into the auctions that buyers need to understand in order to identify how they pay.

 In 2019, the first-price auction in header-bidding will be used by default, also the market players can expect such practice as bid-shading and the prevalence of mobile over desktop.

 One more bonus of header-bidding is an opportunity to serve video and native ads.
 Today, such formats are seen as the most valuable assets on the publisher's website, and the demand for them grows.
 As a result, mobile developers serving such types of ads have the opportunity to sell their inventory at the maximum price.